taylorjg/WineApi_CXX/readme.md

 ## Unit Tests and Integration Tests

 There are separate projects containing unit tests and integration tests.
-The unit tests read canned XML response from custom resources.
+The unit tests read canned XML responses from custom resources.
 Some of the tests are only included in Visual Studio 2010 because they use lambda functions.
 The integration tests invoke the real wine.com services.
 Both the unit tests and the integration tests use CppUnit.